3 Lessons I Learned In My First Year of Reading Only Black Authors

-I finally could see the nuance of living with the shared history of black and brown ancestors, and what that means for so many of us now.
-What it means to be a black mother or sister, or a mixed daughter or son.
-Many of us are looking to something bigger than ourselves and Black & Bookish provided that community for me.
+I finally could see the nuance of living with the shared history of Black and Brown ancestors, and what that means for so many of us now.
+What it means to be a Black mother or sister, or a mixed-race daughter or son.
+Many of us are looking for something bigger than ourselves and Black & Bookish provided that community for me.

 Unexpected changes uprooted my life at the end of 2016 and I hope I'm ready to take on this new role.
 I decided to take all I've learned from my first year of Black books and grow this movement exponentially.
 I'm now in the business of Black books, Authors of Color, and spreading the good news.